This is the multi-page printable view of this section. Click here to print.

 • Leveraging Cerberus to monitor the cluster under test and consuming the aggregated go/no-go signal to determine pass/fail post chaos.

-• It is highly recommended to turn on the Cerberus health check feature available in Kraken.
-Instructions on installing and setting up Cerberus can be found here or can be installed from Kraken using the instructions.
+• It is highly recommended to turn on the Cerberus health check feature available in Krkn.
+Instructions on installing and setting up Cerberus can be found here or can be installed from Krkn using the instructions.

-• Once Cerberus is up and running, set cerberus_enabled to True and cerberus_url to the url where Cerberus publishes go/no-go signal in the Kraken config file.
+• Once Cerberus is up and running, set cerberus_enabled to True and cerberus_url to the url where Cerberus publishes go/no-go signal in the Krkn config file.

 • Cerberus can monitor application routes during the chaos and fails the run if it encounters downtime as it is a potential downtime in a customers or users environment.